 Smart Goals

-They clarify things, improve focus, and help your team match their efforts to the project’s success.
-Through this approach, uncertainty is minimized, responsibility is enhanced, and regular progress reviews keep your project under control and budget.
+They simplify things, improve focus, and align your team’s efforts with the project’s goals.
+SMART goals cut through uncertainty, foster accountability, and encourage regular progress reviews to keep your project on track and within budget.

-Example: For instance, define a SMART goal like, “Increase team productivity by 20% within the next quarter by optimizing task allocation and running weekly progress reviews,” instead of trying to “improve team efficiency.”
+Example of a SMART Goal: Instead of saying, “Let’s improve team efficiency,” set a clear goal like, “Increase team productivity by 20% within the next quarter by optimizing task allocation and running weekly progress reviews.”
+See the difference?
+Specific, actionable, and measurable!

 Work Breakdown Structure (WBS)